SocialGouv/kontinuous/README.md

 ### 1.1.1 Fabrique Quickstart
 Run this command in your project to retrieve boilerplate config for kontinuous and corresponding github workflows, then adjust the config in `.kontinuous` folder.

-⚠️ Pay attention, this command will overwrite files if same names are used, you should commit you work before running it.
+⚠️ Pay attention, this command will overwrite files if sames names are used, you should commit your work before running it.
 ```sh
 npx -y tiged SocialGouv/kontinuous/plugins/fabrique/boilerplate --force
 ```

+# 2. Plugins

+**Core**

+The core is responsible to merge config, values, templates and process plugins, most of the logic is delegated to plugins.
+The core is also responsible of tree directory structure creation in temporary folder, yarn install when needed, then helm template calling.

+**Plugins**

+All custom logic can be implemented in plugins.
+By creating plugins you can covers all uses cases.

+## 2.1 Types

+There are differents type of plugins:
+- charts: it's basically all helm charts, you can import from helm repository or declare your own in git repository
+- values-compilers: transform user defined values to be consummed by charts
+- patches: patches applies to final generated kubernetes manifests
+- validators: make custom conformity checks on final generated kubernetes manifests
+- import: you can combine multiples plugins in on repository using import plugin All plugins follow a recursive design pattern, imported `import` plugin can import another repo (example project import fabrique, fabrique import recommended etc...), all charts can have subcharts, that can have subchart etc..., it the same for values-compilers, patches, and validators.
+When you import recursively there is an arborescence autobuild.

 # 6. Links